uwucada/a-very-uwu-binxmas/1-yooltide-overflow/writeup/writeup.md

 i can't count to 80 so i'm going to write python

-one note here is that we have to reformat the address into a friendly hex format by splitting every two characters into a byte pair, and then we have to reverse it because we're in little endian (take note of this but don't worry too much about it atm).
+one note here is that we have to reformat the address into a friendly hex format by splitting every two characters into a byte pair, and then we have to reverse it because we're in little endian (take note of this but don't worry too much about it atm - it means the bytes are stored in reverse order).

 ![exploit](/1-yooltide-overflow/writeup/attachments/exploit.png)